"His vocal lines are lyrical and shapely. His writing for orchestra, too, is beautiful. And he has an eclectic command of styles outside his own."

 Eyerly's works have been broadcast on National Public Radio and performed at Carnegie Hall, Town Hall, Miller Theater, the Blossom Festival, the Guggenheim Museum, and the Museum of the City of New York, interpreted by such artists as Paul Sperry, David Alan Miller, JoAnn Falletta, Windscape, Hexagon, the Renaissance City Winds, and the Orchestra of St. Luke's.

 An active lecturer and teacher, Eyerly is on the faculty of The Juilliard School.
-In 2007 he was invited by the Mahaiwe Theater in the Berkshires to present a lecture before each Metropolitan Opera HD broadcast, a series which continues to grow in popularity and is now available online and via podcast.
-Eyerly also teaches at the Saint Thomas Choir School.
+In 2007 he was invited by the Mahaiwe Theater in the Berkshires to present a lecture before each Metropolitan Opera HD broadcast, a series which continues to grow in popularity and is now available online.
 Born in a suburb of Chicago, he and his wife live in New York City.